Pitt overcomes 3 turnovers, beats Georgia Tech 20-10

 Georgia Tech couldn’t convert either interception into points but quickly capitalized when Ffrench’s fumble, forced by linebacker David Curry, was recovered by Jordan Domineck.
 On the next play, James Graham threw a 51-yard touchdown pass to Ahmarean Brown.

-After Graham completed only 2 of 9 passes for 54 yards in the first half, coach Geoff Collins started Johnson at quarterback in the second half.
-Johnson was escorted to the locker room following the big hit on his fumble at the goal line.
+After Graham completed only 2 of 9 passes for 54 yards in the first half, coach Geoff Collins started Lucas Johnson at quarterback in the second half.
+Graham returned after Johnson was escorted to the locker room following the big hit on his fumble at the goal line.

+“Obviously, we would want to have that play back,” Collins said, adding there were other key plays “when you’re talking about a game with that small margin for error.”

+Pitt: The Panthers rebounded from last week’s loss to Miami, finding a way to win with defense despite the turnovers and other blemishes.
+Pitt struggled on special teams, including a questionable decision by Ffrench to field a kickoff near the sideline at the 7.

 Georgia Tech’s Jerry Howard blocked Kirk Christodoulou’s punt on Pitt’s first possession of the second half.
 The Yellow Jackets recovered at the Pitt 12, setting up a 30-yard field goal by Brenton King that cut the Panthers’ lead to seven points.